rng-guy/NFSMWBartender/README.md

 &nbsp;

-For **optimal pursuit customisability**, pair Bartender with [VltEd](https://nfs-tools.blogspot.com/2019/02/nfs-vlted-v46-released.html).
-Bartender can't replace VltEd, as Bartender's features are deliberately limited to things that are beyond what VltEd can do.
+For **optimal customisability**, use [VltEd](https://nfs-tools.blogspot.com/2019/02/nfs-vlted-v46-released.html) along with Bartender.
+Bartender doesn't replace VltEd, as Bartender's features are deliberately limited to things you cannot do with VltEd alone.

 &nbsp;